hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 coordinator
 ```

-This command will use default values for all mandatory parameters, e.g. the file `test.properties` as TestSuite, a single member Worker as cluster layout and 60 seconds for the test duration.
+This command will use default values for all mandatory parameters, e.g. the file `test.properties` as TestSuite, a single member Worker as cluster layout, and 60 seconds for the test duration.

 ### Controlling the TestSuite